-A student who attained a qualification from another institution and wish to register for a higher degree at the University of Zululand must apply for equivalent status for the former degree through the Student Affairs Section.
+A student who attained a qualification from another institution and wish to register for a higher degree at the University of Zululand must apply for equivalent status for the former degree through Student Admissions department in the Registrar's Section.
 This must be done well in advance, as it needs the recommendation of the Faculty Board as well as approval from the Senate.
 The University General Calendar gives the dates of these meetings.
 If a student registers provisionally the registration will be cancelled if the application for conferment of status is not approved.